-In addition to having dates by which notice must be given, many claims-made policies have "retro" dates that preclude claims for breaches prior to a designated date, regardless of when the claim is asserted and noticed to the insurer.
-Often, these retro dates are designed to limit coverage to the first time a particular carrier began issuing claims-made coverage to a particular insured.
+asserted and noticed to the insurer.174 Often, these retro dates are designed to limit coverage to the first time a particular carrier began issuing claims-made coverage to a particular insured.

-Some policies include provisions under which subsequently asserted claims may be deemed to have been made in an earlier policy period because they "relate back" to an earlier, related incident.
-These provisions are commonly referred to as "related acts" or "interrelated acts" clauses and are often found in claims-made policies, including cyber policies.
-Such clauses are particularly relevant in the cyber context, because the forensic investigations that follow a breach often unearth indicia that a different, arguably related breach also occurred.
-Common elements that may be asserted to trigger a related acts provision may include the attack vector, the identity of the hacker, the vulnerability in the software or hardware that led to the attack, or the type of information compromised.
-174
+Some policies include provisions under which subsequently asserted claims may be deemed to have been made in an earlier policy period because they "relate back" to an earlier, related incident.175 These provisions are commonly referred to as "related acts" or "interrelated acts" clauses and are often found in claims-made policies, including cyber policies.176 Such clauses are particularly relevant in the cyber context, because the forensic investigations that follow a breach may unearth indicia that a different, arguably related breach also occurred.
+Common elements that may be asserted to trigger a related acts provision may include the attack vector, the identity of the hacker, the vulnerability in the software or hardware that led to the attack, or the type of information compromised.177

-171. See, e.g., City of Shawnee v.
+- 174. See, e.g., City of Shawnee v.
 Argonaut Ins.
 Co., 546 F. Supp.
 2d 1163, 1181 (D. Kan.
 2008) (policy contains "a Retroactive Date-Claims Made Coverage endorsement"); Coregis Ins.
 Co. v.
 Blancato, 75 F. Supp.
 2d 319, 320-21 (S.D.N.Y.
-1999) ("'Retroactive Date' is defined in the policy as: the date, if specified in the Declarations or in any endorsement attached hereto, on or after which any act, error, omission or PERSONAL INJURY must have occurred in order for CLAIMS arising therefrom to be covered under this policy.
+1999) ("Retroactive Date' is defined in the policy as: the date, if specified in the Declarations or in any endorsement attached hereto, on or after which any act, error, omission or PERSONAL INJURY must have occurred in order for CLAIMS arising therefrom to be covered under this policy.
 CLAIMS arising from any act, error, omission or PERSONAL INJURY occurring prior to this date are not covered by this policy.").
-See generally 3 JEFFREY E. THOMAS, NEW APPLEMAN INSURANCE LAW PRACTICE GUIDE § 16.07 (2020).

-172. See, e.g., WFS Fin.
+See generally 3 JEFFREY E. THOMAS, NEW APPLEMAN INSURANCE LAW PRACTICE GUIDE § 16.07 (2020). - 175.
+See, e.g., WFS Fin.
 Inc. v.
 Progressive Cas.
 Ins.
 Co., No. EDCV 04-976-VAP(SGLx), 2005 U.S. Dist.
-LEXIS 46751, at \6 (C.D.
+LEXIS 46751, at 6 (C.D.
 Cal.
 Mar.
 29, 2005) (policy stated: "Claims based upon or arising out of the same Wrongful Act or Interrelated Wrongful Acts committed by one or more of the Insured Persons shall be considered a single Claim, and only one Retention and Limit of Liability shall be applicable.
 However, each such single claim shall be deemed to be first made on the date the earliest of such Claims was first made, regardless of whether such date is before or during the Policy Period."), aff'd, 232 F. App'x 624 (9th Cir.
-2007).

-173. See, e.g., Travelers CyberRisk Form CYB-3001, § II.WW (ed.
-07-10), www.travelers.com/iw-documents/apps-forms/cyberrisk/cyb-3001.pdf ("Related Wrongful Act means all Wrongful Acts that have as a common nexus, or are causally connected by reason of, any act or event, or a series of acts or events.").

-174. While there is a dearth of case law on this point specific to cyber policies, cases interpreting similar provisions in D&O policies may prove instructive.
-See, e.g., BAILEY, DAN A., 2-24 LIABILITY OF CORPORATE
+2007). - 176.
+See, e.g., Travelers CyberRisk Form CYB-3001, § II.WW (ed.
+07-10), www.travelers.com/iw-documents/apps-forms/cyberrisk/cyb-3001.pdf ("Related Wrongful Act means all Wrongful Acts that have as a common nexus, or are causally connected by reason of, any act or event, or a series of acts or events."). - 177.
+While there is a dearth of case law on this point specific to cyber policies, cases interpreting similar provisions in D&O policies may prove instructive.
+See, e.g., BAILEY, DAN A., LIABILITY OF CORPORATE OFFICERS AND DIRECTORS § 24.05 (2020).
+Compare, e.g., WFS Fin.
+Inc. v.
+Progressive Cas.
+Ins.
+Co., 232 F. App'x 624, 625 (9th Cir.
+2007) (two different suits were "Interrelated Wrongful Acts" despite fact that "the suits were filed by two different sets of plaintiffs in two different fora under two different legal theories" because "the common basis for those suits was the